parisepigenetics/bibs/_cluster/training_230612/training.md

 ---

 # iPOP-UP training: hands-on
+{:.no_toc}

+Date: 12/06/2023
+Trainers: Olivier Kirsh, Julien Rey, Magali Hennion

+---
+# Table of content
+{:.no_toc}

+- TOC
+{::options toc_levels="1,2" /}
+{:toc}

+---
-## Connect to the cluster
+# Connect to the cluster
 ```
 ssh username@ipop-up.rpbs.univ-paris-diderot.fr
 ```

+## Warm-up

+There is a `training` folder in the common banks, navigate to this folder and list what is inside.

+Then go to one of your projects and create a folder named `230612_training`.
+This is where you will do all the exercices.

-## Optional: use a file explorer to navigate on iPOP-UP server
+# Optional: use a file explorer

 Using the file manager from GNOME, you can navigate easily on iPOP-UP file server.
 - Open the file manager `Fichiers`.